flaviostutz/monolint/README.md

 shared
 ```

-  * The following structure will be visible to monolinter
+  * The following structure will be visible to monolint

 ````
 modules/